Inspiration from Steve Jobs

 This was two years after he was first diagnosed with cancer.
 At first he tried to get help from a great scriptwriter, but ended up writing the entire thing himself.
 The result was a surprisingly honest and personal speech.

+The speech contains a fair bit of Stoicism, but it’s not all about pain.
 In some ways it reminds me of the Sunscreen Song, with the distinct difference that this one is for real.
 (The Sunscreen speech is often attributed to Kurt Vonnegut in a supposed speech at MIT, but it was actually written by Mary Schmich for the Chicago Tribune in 1997).

 But I’m certain this is not the last we’ve seen of Steve.
 There’s always one more thing.
 Until then, also check out the Commence Speech by Neil Gaiman.